-Julie turned her love of knitting into a thriving business in My Sister Knits.
+Julie turned her love of knitting into a thriving business and yarn store, My Sister Knits.
 What started out as a small venture grew into a passionate community of creative minds.
 My Sister Knits provides a welcoming atmosphere for knitters of all types and skill levels, and promises an unforgettable experience while working with a world-class staff.

 Knitting has been a part of Julie’s life ever since she was young.
 Even now, knitting is a consistent outlet for her creativity and a source of happiness in her life.
 With the start of My Sister Knits, Julie finds herself fortunate enough to be able to share her passion with the community.
 With the positive team and environment that My Sister Knits provides, clients of all skill levels can make the most of their knitting experience.

 Diana recently retired from being an elementary school nurse for 25 years.
 Along with her husband, Bruce, they have relocated to Fort Collins from the Kansas City area.
 Now that Diana is finally here, working alongside her sister, Julie, it completes the dynamic and inspiration of My Sister Knits.
 She started knitting at the age of eight and her other hobbies include quilting, hiking, and birdwatching.
 Diana continues to grow in her knowledge of the ever-changing industry of knitting and is anxious to share that with you.

 Kimberly is an artist and maker with a BFA in Fiber Arts from Colorado State University.
 She is drawn to the colors and textures of yarns and is always seeking new ways to combine them.
 Kimberly loves the traditions of handwork, the community created by the gathering of makers, and the care and heart reflected in hand-mades.
 In her bag you will always find a bit of knitting, and a notebook for writing down quotes , doodles and pattern ideas.